citizenparker/IKvZ/README.markdown

 # Ikari Warriors VS Zombies

 I'm throwing this up on the internet because "why not."
-This is was a learning project when I was new to JAVA, and I thought it would be fun to open-source it.
+This is was a learning project when I was new to Java, and I thought it would be fun to open-source it.
 Literally the worst thing I've ever written.
 YOU ARE WARNED.

 ## Background